-Diaphragmatic hernia is a congenital opening in the diaphragm with herniation of abdominal contents into the chest cavity.
+Diaphragmatic hernia is a congenital opening in the diaphragm with herniation (abnormal protrusion or bulging of an organ or other body structure through a defect or natural opening) of abdominal contents into the chest cavity.
 The diaphragm is a large dome-shaped muscle that separates the chest from the abdominal cavity.
 The diaphragm moves up and down during respirations to assist with lung expansion and compression.